jrgleason/psql-getting-started/labs/basic_constraints.md

     >    5
     >(1 row)

-    In the real world we would have to jump through a bunch of hoops to make this fit without losing data, however, since we are in a dev environment lets just blow the data away.
+    In the real world we would have to jump through a bunch of hoops to make this fit without losing data, however, since we are in a dev environment let's just blow the data away.

         DELETE FROM CONSTRAINTS.TEST_CHECK;